graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 - https://github.com/graphql-dotnet/graphql-dotnet/issues/3002
 - https://github.com/graphql-dotnet/graphql-dotnet/pull/3004

-### 20. `Authorize` and `AuthorizeWithRoles` extension methods added in GraphQL 5.1.0 and 5.1.1
+### 20. `Authorize`, `AuthorizeWithRoles` and `AllowAnonymous` extension methods added in GraphQL 5.1.0 and 5.1.1

-This allows for specifying roles rather than just policies that can be used to validate a request.
+`AuthorizeWithRoles` allows for specifying roles rather than just policies that can be used to validate a request.
 `Authorize` can be used to specify that only authentication is required, without specifying any specific roles or policies.
-As with `AuthorizeWithPolicy` (renamed from `AuthorizeWith`), it requires support by a third-party library to perform the validation.
+`AllowAnonymous` typically indicates that anonymous access should be allowed to a field of a graph type requiring authorization, providing that no other fields were selected.
+As with `AuthorizeWithPolicy` (renamed from `AuthorizeWith`), these new methods require support by a third-party library to perform the validation.

 Similar to the ASP.NET Core `AuthorizeAttribute`, the new `AuthorizeWithRoles` method accepts a comma-separated list of role names that would allow access to the graph or field.